michaelvillar/photoslog/README.md

 # Usage

 ## Photos
-Create a `data` folder: this is where all your photos will live.
+Create a `data` folder: this is where your photos will live.

-For each group of photos, create a folder i.e. "sanfrancisco" and add your photos in it.
+For each group of photos, create a folder (i.e. "sanfrancisco") and add your photos in it.

-Finally, create a `info.json` and add it to the folder.
-This is the format:
+Finally, create a `info.json` into that folder with this format:
 ```
 {
   "name": "San Francisco",